-America’s national IQ is 100, but that includes large populations of ‘low scoring’ groups, but in regions such as the Bay Area, Massachusetts Avenue Cambridge, and Manhattan, it’s probably as high as 110-115.
+America’s national IQ is 100, but that includes large populations of low scoring groups, but in regions such as the Bay Area, Cambridge (MA), and Manhattan, it’s probably as high as 110-115.
 The same applies to real estate: since 2007, smarter regions (Palo Alto, San Francisco, Manhattan) have provided higher returns than low-IQ ones (Detroit, Chicago, Minneapolis).

 Regarding the second article, Our Miserable 21st Century, the author is misconstruing/misinterpreting statistics and committing logical fallacies (such as moving the goalposts) to advance his political agenda.

 The recovery from the crash of 2008—which unleashed the worst recession since the Great Depression—has been singularly slow and weak.
 According to the Bureau of Economic Analysis (BEA), it took nearly four years for America’s gross domestic product (GDP) to re-attain its late 2007 level.
 As of late 2016, total value added to the U.S. economy was just 12 percent higher than in 2007.
 (SEE FIGURE 2.)
 The situation is even more sobering if we consider per capita growth.
 It took America six and a half years—until mid-2014—to get back to its late 2007 per capita production levels.
 And in late 2016, per capita output was just 4 percent higher than in late 2007—nine years earlier.
 By this reckoning, the American economy looks to have suffered something close to a lost decad

 Yes, maybe growth is slow and weak compared to the 40′s and 50′s, but compared to the 80′s and 90′s and early 2000′s, it’s pretty much in-line with historic trends, albeit just a tad lower: